 So why is it so that companies tend to look for offshore development teams from China or India rather than Europe.
 It can simply be a desire to take the easiest decision and follow the beaten path; or they just don't want to check other options (we do hope that you're not one of those lazy ones).
 So in order to help you choose among a large number of European countries (there are approximately 50 of them), I've analyzed the facts and would like to highlight some of the options which are worth your consideration.

-The main countries which are definitely gaining more and more popularity in the IT outsourcing business are Poland, Ukraine, Bulgaria, Belarus and Romania.
-You can see for yourself what's so special about them and draw your own conclusions.
+The main countries which are definitely gaining more and more popularity in the IT outsourcing business are Poland, Ukraine, Bulgaria, and Romania.
+You can see for yourself what's so special about Central and Eastern Europe Software Development Companies and draw your own conclusions.

 - According to this year's Global Services Location Index (GSLI) that analyzes countries in terms of financial attractiveness, human resources, skills availability and business environment, Poland occupies the 10th place and is the top European country on this list;